selimsevencan/cv/index.md

 `Sep 2019 - Present`
 __Cobalt.io__, Berlin
 _Front-end Developer_
-###### Stack: React / styled-components / styled-system / webpack / circle-ci / docker
+###### Stack: React / react-testing-library / cypress / emotion / styled-system / webpack / circle-ci / docker

-- Working on React Component Library to be ready for company wide design system.
+- Mostly worked on automation and optimization features and reduced many manual work for pentest management process.
+- Built a component Library top of React and styled-system and applied into all the consumer applications.
+- Improved design implementation quality and helped other teams to make their projects aligned based on design.
+- Upgraded testing mocked fetch requests and contributed to fetch-mock library and implemented e2e tests by cypress.
+- Improved test quality by transitioning over from Enzyme to react-testing-library.
+- Created engineering initiatives to improve code quality and wrote documentation to make front-end engineers more aligned.

 `Jan 2017 - Mar 2019`
 __Adphorus__, Berlin